Sarafina asks only that you not judge her as she challenges the assumptions most people make when they find out she has been abused.

 Never ask me why I stayed.

 If an abuser was abusive from day one, there isn’t a woman in the world that would stay.
-Scott was charming, he was romantic and understanding.
+Mike was charming, he was romantic and understanding.
 He took care of me, complimented me, and made me feel as if I was the only girl who had ever made him feel loved.
 He listened.
-Scott helped me heal a wound in my heart from my previous relationship.
+Mike helped me heal a wound in my heart from my previous relationship.
 He was everything that was missing from every relationship I’d ever been in.
 What 26-year-old girl, looking for love, wouldn’t stay in a relationship like that?

 I’d talked up his dedication and love to my friends and family.
 I’d beamed with pride when I thought about my relationship.
 We were in love and we were great together, so it wasn’t exactly easy to admit to anyone that things had changed.